Having the passion for something is all you need for success in business.

 An idea without a plan for implementing it doesn’t do anything for a business.

 Obviously, from the previous points, not everyone can run a business.

 The thing you need to remember is there are always negatives to any situation or opportunity.

 Even if they’re not glaringly apparent or if no one talks about them much, they still exist.

-You need to take a good, long, hard look in the mirror and honesty decide if you’re the type of person who is best served by the employee-employer relationship with clear structure, pay, benefits, etc. or if you can handle the workload and uncertainty of being the business owner.
+You need to take a good, long, hard look in the mirror and honestly decide if you’re the type of person who is best served by the employee-employer relationship with a clear structure, pay, benefits, etc. or if you can handle the workload and uncertainty of being the business owner.